IELTS Cue Card # 214 - Annoying neighbour who lives in your community

-Of course, we can help him to change his annoying behaviour by engaging with him on a more regular basis, instead of actually avoiding him, and tell him how his behaviour hurts us.
+Of course, we can help him change his annoying behaviour to a great extent by engaging with him on a more regular basis, instead of actually avoiding him, and tell him how his behaviour hurts us.
 We could also praise him more about his business success and ask about his health, family and well-being so that he understands that we actually care about him like some good neighbours.

 Sample Answer 2:

-Mr. / Mrs. (...say a name i.e. David/ Fiona/ Kumar/Sonia/ Maroof...) is a very annoying neighbour who lives across the street.
-S/he would be around 50 years old and has a really irritating personality that bothers us all.
+Mr. / Mrs. (...say a name i.e. David/ Fiona/ Kumar/Sonia/ Maroof etc...) is a very annoying neighbour who lives across the street where I live.
+He/she would be around 55 years old and has a really irritating personality that bothers many of us.

-I have seen him/her living there from my childhood and s/he's still living there.
-S/he is a short-tempered person who uses his/her mouth far more than his/her brain.
+I have seen him/her living there since my childhood and he/she still lives there.
+He/she is a short-tempered person who uses his/her mouth more often than his/her brain!

-I am not sure what would actually work to pacify him/her but I guess s/he needs some friends and close family members who would accompany him/her and politely advises him/her.
-Maybe his loneliness and introvert lifestyle are two reasons for his rude behaviours and that can be done by people whom he would yield to.
-I have never seen him/her going out on vacations and I feel s/he needs to visit different places and change the monotonous life s/he is living.
+I am not sure what would actually work to pacify him/her but I guess he/she needs some friends and close family members who would accompany him/her and politely advises him/her.
+Maybe his/her loneliness and introverted lifestyle are the reasons for his/her rude behaviours.
+That can be reversed by people whom he/she would yield to.
+I have never seen him/her going out on vacations and I feel that he/she needs to visit different places and change the monotonous life he/she is living now.

 Similar Cue Card Topics